do-jonathan4/lfz-m1/exercises/html-syntax/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Give five examples of HTML element tags.
+1. What is the purpose of HTML attributes?
+1. Give an example of an HTML entity (escape character).

 ### Exercise

 1. Read about HTML tag syntax on pages 23-26, and 38 of _HTML & CSS_ by Duckett.